-Registration for the Quantico 12K will open on March 15.
+Registration for the Quantico 12K is now open.
 All participants can earn a unique finisher medal and participant shirt.
 Participants must be 14 years or older and able to maintain a 20 minute per mile pace.

 Start your path to becoming distinguished in March with the Marine Corps 17.75K.
 In 2023, the beloved race through Prince William Forest Park will now count toward the Distinguished Participant Medal.
 Don’t worry, finishers will still gain Access Granted into the 48th Marine Corps Marathon on October 29, 2023 as well!

 The path will also run through Arlington, Va. and the nation’s capital with the addition of the MCM Weekend events to the lineup with the program now encapsulating all MCMO events.
 Ambitious runners who seek to earn this coveted title and exclusive medal in 2023 must register and complete one live event of the following tiers:

 After registering, some runners are unable to participate in the Quantico 12K or they may wish to switch their registration to a different MCM Weekend event.
 These runners may opt to transfer their entry to a non-registered runner through the Transfer Program.
 The MCMO is not responsible for identifying individuals for the transfer.
 Often, runners are able to connect via the MCMO Facebook page.
 A fee is associated with this service.
 Transfers may be executed any time after a runner is officially registered.

 Participants who are concerned they may not be able to participate in a Marine Corps Marathon Organization event can pay an additional service fee (14% of all items purchased, excluding event processing fees) for a 100% refund.
 The service fee will be the only amount not refunded.
 Refundable registration must be purchased as part of the registration process.
 Participants cannot go back and purchase once registration is complete.

 For more information on the perils covered by refundable registration visit: https://refundable.me/haku/.